SuperOfficeDocs/superoffice-docs/docs/api/tutorials/native-app-flow-tutorial.md

     }
     ```

 8. Send a useful reply to the browser before processing the JWT.
-For example, give a warning message informing that the browser is about to re-direct to the community site, and set the refresh properties to do so after 5 seconds.
+For example, give a warning message informing that the browser is about to re-direct to the help center, and set the refresh properties to do so after 5 seconds.

     ```csharp
     // sends an HTTP response to the browser.